PROTEOMICS - Clinical Applications

 4 Types of contributionsSeven types of scientific contributions are considered for publication:

 (i) Research articles describing complete investigations.
-Unsolicited research articles should be as concise as possible and about 5000 words in length (including references as well as figure and table legends) and contain no more than five display elements (figures and tables).
+Unsolicited research articles should be concise and should not exceed 5000 words in length (including references as well as figure and table legends) and contain no more than five display elements (figures and tables).
 Manuscripts must not have been published previously, except in the form of a preliminary communication.
-Research articles should be divided into sections as specified in Section 7.4 below.
-The authors need to include a separate 200-word statement on "Clinical Relevance" as a separate (unnumbered) section after the title page.
+Research articles should be divided into sections as specified in Section 7.3 below.

-(v) Dataset briefs describing novel proteomic data sets of specific types of samples, such as organisms, tissues, organelles and cells.
+(iv) Dataset briefs describing novel proteomic data sets of specific types of samples, such as organisms, tissues, cells, microbes, viruses and organelles.
 These data sets can be generated with any proteomic platform including two-dimensional gels, mass spectrometry or protein arrays.
 An important criterion is that the data set contains a significant number of identified proteins that will benefit further research on that particular sample type.
-The data set brief format is mandatory for purely descriptive manuscripts (e.g. cataloguing the proteome of a single sample type).
+Biological replicates are needed and their number must be detailed in the text.
+Purely descriptive manuscripts (e.g. cataloguing the proteome of a single sample type) will only be considered as Dataset briefs.
 The manuscripts should bear the words "Dataset Brief" immediately above the title on the first page.
 They should not be subdivided into titled sections but written in a continuous style.
 Data set briefs should not exceed 2500 words (including references as well as figure and table legends) and contain no more than three display elements (figures and tables).
 Authors are encouraged to submit supporting information, such as annotated two-dimensional gel images and tables of protein identifications, which will only appear online.
-Deposition of supporting data in a public, open access database like PRIDE (http://www.ebi.ac.uk/pride) or World-2DPAGE (http://world-2dpage.expasy.org/repository/ ) is mandatory.
+Deposition of supporting data in a public and global open access database is mandatory (see Section 5.6).
+Examples of such suitable global, open access databases are the ProteomeXchange consortium (http://www.proteomexchange.org) (including receiving repositories PRIDE and PASSEL) or World-2DPAGE (http://world-2dpage.expasy.org/repository/).

 (vii) Standardisation & Guidelines articles describing recommendations or best practices on all aspects of proteomics, from experiment planning to data availability.
 Manuscripts of this type are normally invited by the Editor-in-Chief.
-Authors wishing to submit a Standardization & Guidelines article should send a brief outline of its contents to Prof. Dunn (firstname.lastname@example.org) before the manuscript is drafted.
-Standardisation & Guidelines articles should be as concise as possible and should not exceed about 5000 words in length (including references as well as figure and table legends) and contain no more than 5 display elements (figures and tables).
+Authors wishing to submit a Standardization & Guidelines article should send a brief outline of its contents to the editorial office (firstname.lastname@example.org) before the manuscript is drafted.
+Standardization & Guidelines articles should be as concise as possible and should not exceed 5000 words in length (including references as well as figure and table legends) and contain no more than 5 display elements (figures and tables).
 Manuscripts must not have been published previously, though previous publicly accessible discussion documents are acceptable.
-The articles may be divided into sections which are appropriate to the topic.
+The articles may be divided into sections that are appropriate to the topic.

 5.1 Aims of the study

-- A clear and full description of the study design including whether prospective or retrospective should be presented at the beginning of the Materials and methods section.
-All clinical endpoints examined should be defined, and variables examined/included in the data analysis should be listed.
+- A clear and full description of the study design should be presented at the beginning of the Materials and methods section.
+For clinical studies this should include, whether prospectively or retrospectively, a clear definition of all clinical endpoints examined and a list of all variables examined/included in the data analysis.

-- The relationship between the patient group(s)/samples used in the different parts of the study should be clear, e.g. biomarker discovery phase versus validation/qualification phases.
+- For clinical studies, the relationship between the patient group(s)/samples used in the different parts of the study should be clear, e.g. biomarker discovery phase versus validation/qualification phases.
 Independent cohorts are required for the different stages in biomarker studies.
-Discovery mechanism-based studies are encouraged to include validation.
-If no validation experiments are provided, then this must be justified in the text.
+The validity of the proteomics findings must be confirmed through independent and complementary validation experiments (except dataset briefs).

-- For each group, the clinical condition and any categorisation based on disease severity (e.g. stage, grade or clinical scoring system) or subtype (e.g. histological or aetiologic) should be clearly described.
-Demographic and clinical summary details (preferably in a table) should be provided for each group, including any control subjects, together with any additional relevant lifestyle factors such as type of diet or smoking history.
+- For each group, the clinical condition and any categorisation based on disease severity (e.g. stage, grade or clinical scoring system) or subtype (e.g. histological or etiological) should be clearly described.
+Demographic and clinical summary details (preferably in a table) should be provided for each group, including any control subjects, together with any additional relevant lifestyle factors such as diet or smoking history.

 - Where relevant, any specific procedures used for sample timing, e.g. morning fasted blood sample or first-void urine, should be described.
 Similarly details of any therapies or a statement that patients were previously untreated at the time of sampling should be provided.

-- The sources of the different samples should be indicated, for example single centre or multiple centres - in the latter case it should be clear whether samples from the different clinical groups/subgroups were provided by different centres.
+- The sources of the different samples should be indicated, for example single center or multiple centers– in the latter case it should be clear whether samples from the different clinical groups/subgroups were provided by different centers and over what time periods.

-- The proteomic methods used to analyze the samples should be described with a level of stringency and detail to allow repetition by other scientists, including any manipulation of samples prior to analysis.
-Provision of information relating to gel electrophoresis, mass spectrometry and other techniques in accordance with the more detailed "Minimum Information About a Proteomics Experiment" recommendations (http://www.psidev.info/MIAPE/) is strongly encouraged.
+- The proteomic methods used to analyze the samples should be described with a level of stringency and detail to allow repetition by other scientists, including manipuulation of samples prior to analysis.
+Provision of information relating to gel electrophoresis, mass spectrometry and other techniques in accordance with the more detailed “Minimum Information About a Proteomics Experiment” recommendations (http://www.psidev.info/MIAPE/) is strongly encouraged.
+If their work is MIAPE-compliant, authors should state this explicitly in the Materials and methods.

-- The design of the analysis process should be described, for example, technical and biological replicate number, method and type of randomisation, technical controls used, time span of sample analysis and whether undertaken with the operator blinded to sample status.
+- The design of the analysis process should be described, for example, technical and biological replicate number, method and type of randomization, technical controls used, time span of sample analysis and whether this was undertaken with the operator blinded to sample status.

-- Relevant details of key technical aspects of the analytical processes such as inter- and intra-experimental variation, normalisation, sensitivity and specificity (with regard to the analyte), lower and upper limits of detection, should be provided as appropriate to the technology being used.
+- Relevant details of key technical aspects of the analytical processes such as inter- and intra-experimental variation, normalization, sensitivity and specificity (with regard to the analyte), lower and upper limits of detection, should be provided as appropriate to the technology being used.
 Any experimental quality control processes should be described, such as use of statistical QC analysis procedures or inclusion of positive and negative controls, for example.
-Similarly, for reagents such as antibodies, details of the characterisation in terms of specificity should be provided or a citation provided.
+Similarly, for reagents such as antibodies, details of the characterization in terms of specificity should be provided or a citation provided.
+Application notes (when available) may also be cited.

 - For label and label-free methods the authors should include technical controls and state the number of technical replicates and also false positive rates.